GovTechSG/techpass-user-docs/docs/techpass-account-types.md

  You can sign up for TechPass and request for SEED provisioning(optional) if you have a **non-SE GSIB** device to access the [TechPass portal](http://portal.techpass.gov.sg).
 Please check with your reporting officer in your organisation, agency or the sponsoring agency to know if you have non-SE GSIB device and also if you need TechPass and SEED provisioning.

 #### 2 - You can contact your reporting manager in your agency or sponsoring agency to get invited to TechPass and SEED (optional).
-For this, you need to provide your organisational email address.
-Please check with your reporting manager within the agency or sponsoring agency to know if you need SEED provisioning.
+For this, you need to provide your organisational email address. <br>Please check with your reporting manager within the agency or sponsoring agency to know if you need SEED provisioning.
 If you are a **SE-GSIB** device user requiring TechPass and SEED provisioning, request to another public officer(who has a non-SE GSIB device) in your agency to invite you to TechPass and SEED or submit a [service request](https://go.gov.sg/techpass-sr).